tracykteal/package-name-balderdash/README.md

 ### Package names

-We've assembled a list of R package names that are on CRAN.
-They're in the package-names.csv file in this repository.
+I've assembled a list of R package names that are on CRAN.
+They're in the `package-names.csv` file in this repository.
 During the game, you'll use this list to randomly select a package name.

 You can curate this list so that you only have a select set, maybe ones in a particular category, or that are meaningful to your group.